padix-key/kmer-article/article.typ

 A simple way to remedy this behavior is to apply a pseudorandom ordering to the #kmers, which can for example be achieved by choosing an appropriate #kmer hashing function @Zheng2023.

-However, in the presented case a #kmer is already represented as integer: the #kmer code.
+However, in the presented case a #kmer is already represented as integer.
 Therefore, only an injective #footnote[one-to-one] function $sigma(kfy(c))$ is required to obtain an integer defining the ordering for a #kmer $kfy(c)$, i.e. the #kmer code $p$ is defined to be smaller than $q$ if $sigma(p) lt sigma(q)$.